I would like to thank Origen AE

 The new company entered the market with a bang.
 When the first images of the S21T surfaced on the interweb everyone was asking "wow, who is this?" and their booth at CeBIT 2007 was a huge hit.
 All of their cases were shown off and additional ones are still being developed.
 Origen AE exclusively manufactures HTPC enclosures, so you are bound to find one for your needs, which does not only look great but features a build quality beyond comparison.

-The S10V is the company's most compact HTPC case.
+The S21T is the company's flagship product.
 It is available in two colors, black or silver.
-Origen AE was so kind and sent us the silver variant this time around.
+Origen AE was so kind and sent us the black variant, which is much less advertised but looks just as gorgeous.

 ||Premium HTPC chassis